Skilled, biblical training in music and worship brought to your church community.

 Camps that provide children’s classes can have a children’s choir or choirs as well.
 Choirs are planned for specific age ranges of children.

 These are choirs where all the adults participate.
 These can also be opened for others in your community to participate in.

 Chapel is both a time of worship and a time to strengthen your ability to worship in singing.

 In chapel, we reflect on the meaning of worship as it is taught in Scripture and we respond to God in love and obedience.
 At the same time we practice worshiping God.
 Chapels help to orient the focus of camp around what really matters: God’s presence and his kingdom.

 Chapel is held in the evening and is open for your entire congregation to participate in.
-In separate sessions, we also work to develop congregational singing skills (see Congregational Classes).
+In separate sessions, we also work to develop congregational singing skills (see Congregational Workshops).